|

 family relocated to the San Diego area, where he accompanied his father

 on many expeditions throughout the region.
-He travelled with his father
+He traveled with his father

 and the eminent Charles Parry to Ensenada, and it was on this trip